Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Discussion

 We also highlight epistemic asymmetry ~\cite{ajmani2024whose,ajmani2023epistemic} as a critical design and policy concern in algorithmic labor.
 Control over what is knowable about algorithms can be as powerful as control over the algorithm itself.
 To counter this, future systems might allow workers to annotate, challenge, or collaboratively construct algorithmic explanations, visualize competing interpretations, or track how dominant narratives shift over time.
 From a policy perspective, our findings call for stronger accountability mechanisms around algorithmic sensemaking.
 Platforms should not only disclose changes in algorithmic logic but also audit how such changes are communicated and operationalized by third parties such as MCNs.
 Regulatory frameworks might require platforms to monitor and report how algorithmic knowledge is intermediated, particularly when it becomes a basis for labor discipline or financial extraction.
 Policies could also mandate the provision of accessible explanatory resources, designed with input from workers and labor advocates, to mitigate dependency on opaque, potentially exploitative coaching ecosystems.

-Finally, our work invites CSCW researchers, designers, and policymakers to view algorithmic sensemaking not as an individual cognitive task but as an organizational process.
+Finally, our work invites CSCW researchers, designers, and policymakers to view algorithmic interpretations as an organizational labor management process.
 Institutions do not merely allocate labor or payment, and mediate access to meaning.
 Rather than only designing tools to increase algorithmic transparency, we invite CSCW and HCI scholars to ask: who gets to construct algorithmic meaning, for whom, and to what ends?
 Designing technologies for algorithmic collaboration therefore requires grappling with the political economy of epistemic authority and these questions raise broader design and policy challenges for shaping the future of algorithmic work.